Concepts, terms and definitions

 • The Alarm ID is unique within a controller and an application version or application type.

-• The Alarm ID per object can differ on controllers with various applications.
+• The Alarm ID per object may differ on controllers with different applications.

-• The Alarm ID can be the same in various applications if they use the same object type and object ID.
+• The Alarm-ID can be identical in different applications if the same object type and Object ID are used.

-• Note that a a member can have various states and since the Alarm ID relates to the member, this can result in different causes (e.g. Analog value: "Below range" or "no sensor").
+• Note that the Alarm ID refers to the member and a member can have different states resulting in different root causes (e.g. analog value: "below range" or "no sensor").

-• Check whether identical Alarm IDs can exist in different applications (sets) if Application set = “Any” is used in the Rule Editor.
+• Check whether identical Alarm IDs can exist in different application (sets) if set to = "ANY” in the Rule Editor.

 Active alarm